dockersamples/docker-cerebras-demo/adk-cerebras/README.md

 # DevDuck agents

-A multi-agent system for Go programming assistance built with Google Agent Development Kit (ADK).
+A multi-agent system for Node.js programming assistance built with Google Agent Development Kit (ADK).
 This project features a coordinating agent (DevDuck) that manages two specialized sub-agents (Local Agent and Cerebras) for different programming tasks.